kzvdar42/lexer-fortran/README.md

 ```
 ## Project assumptions
 In our project we were about to implement a lexical analyzer for a given programming language (in case of our team - Fortran).
-* Because there exist some different versions of it, we are considering FORTRAN95 - language standart of 1995 year edition.
+* There exist different versions of Fortran, we are considering FORTRAN95 - language standart of 1995 year edition.
-* Also because of harder symbol-positioning considering (and no actual need in modern versions) we are using free-identiation standart version, i.e. no exact sybol positions (columns), string lengths etc. are considered.
+* Because of harder symbol-positioning considering (and no actual need in modern versions) we are using free-identiation standart version, i.e. no exact sybol positions (columns), string lengths etc. are considered.
-* There is no preprocessing in out lexical analyzer (we assume that input is already preprocessed on macros starting with hash `#`).
+* There is no preprocessing in our lexical analyzer (we assume that input is already preprocessed on macros starting with hash `#`).
 * Because used language (Haskell) is purely functional and "lazy" (data is calculated only "by demand", when it is actualy needed), it is more practical to implement not a function producing tokens on each call, but the function returning a list of tokens.
 Actual parsing will happen ONLY when the user of function will ask for that concrete token (for example, while "iterating" though the list of resulting tokens).
 ```Haskell
 -- | This was required: